Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 const element = document.getElementById("demo");
 setInterval(function() {element.innerHTML += "Hello"}, 1000);
 ```
-**19.What is NaN in JavaScript?**
-- NaN function is used check the number in the argument.
-- If it does not contain number then it will return true else it will return false.

-**20.How to convert string to integer in javascript Tutorials?**
+**19.How to convert string to integer in javascript Tutorials?**
-- Using "parseInt()" function we can convert string to integer.
+- We can convert string to integer number by using "parseInt()" method.

-**21.Why to use "innerHTML" in javascript?**
+**20.Why to use "innerHTML" in javascript?**
-- For replacing the content in the elements, we can use this method.
+- For replacing the content in the elements of html.

-**22.What is the use of push, pop method in javascript?**
+**21.What is the use of push, pop method in javascript?**
 - push method is used for adding new items into an array in the last.
 - pop method is used for removing items from an array in the last.